E4S

 The W in “Pico W” stands for wireless.
 Wireless communication uses microwave frequencies near 2.4GHz and 5.0GHz that are shared with Bluetooth and other communications protocols (since it is unregulated) as well as microwave ovens!
 All that sharing leads to a rather complex protocol that requires its own dedicated processor, as well as specialized circuitry capable of handling very high frequency signals.
 You can usually identify a microwave radio interface on a circuit board because it is enclosed in a metal shield to minimize electromagnetic inteference with other devices, as required for consumer product certification.
 There should also be an antenna visible, or a connector for an external antenna.
 The size of an antenna is generally matched to the wavelengths of interest, which are in the centimeter-range for microwaves.

-Identify the radio interface and antenna on your Pico W module.
+Identify the radio interface and antenna on your Pico W module:

 Connecting to the Campus Wifi Network